YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 The authors of this tutorial are co-authors on the ConvCNP paper.
 ```

 It turns out that the type of generalisation we are looking for -- that the predictions of NPF members depend on the relative position in $X$-space of context and target points rather than the absolute one --
 can be mathematically expressed as a property called _translation equivariance_.
-Intuitively, translation equivariance (TE) says that if observations are shifted in time or space ($X$-space), then the resulting predictions should be shifted by the same amount.
+Intuitively, translation equivariance (TE) states that if observations are shifted in time or space ($X$-space), then the resulting predictions should be shifted by the same amount.
 This simple inductive bias, when appropriate, is _wildly_ effective.
 For example, convolutional neural networks (CNNs) were explicitely built to satisfy this property {cite}`fukushima1982neocognitron`{cite}`lecun1989backpropagation` to improve performance and parameter efficiency of neural networks.